Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 ### Add styling

 When styling the container-level, we mostly do the layout.
-Add some margins and push the button to the right:
+Add some margins:

 ```scss
 @import 'Styles/includes.scss';